AutodeskGames/stingray-docs/source/stingray_help/creating_effects/ew_create_particles.md

 ##Step 3.
 Add components to customize the effect

-1. Right-click on the system and select **Rotation > Spin**.
+1. Right-click the system and select **Rotation > Spin**.

 	In the viewport, you can see your particle effect spinning around.

-2. Right-click the system, select **Copy** and then again right-click to select **Paste**.

-	This creates a copy of the system in the editor.
+2. Right-click to copy, then paste the system.
 3. Rename the newly created System 1 to System 2.
 4. Change the color of the System 2 from light blue to red.

 	The particles now look similar to the following in the viewport: